Bayani Fernando: Business career

+Since his death however, construction in the Common Station was intermittent and ultimately in a standstill, prompting DOTr to terminate their contract with BF Corporation.

-Mayor of Marikina (1992 – 2001)
+Mayor of Marikina (1992–2001)

 Fernando first ran for mayor of the municipality of Marikina in 1988, finishing in fourth place among seven candidates.
-In 1992, he was elected mayor of Marikina.
+In 1992, he was elected mayor of Marikina, defeating reelectionist mayor Rodolfo Valentino, Jose Buenconsejo and two other candidates.

 His administration as mayor transformed the former municipality into one of the best-managed cities and a paradigm of responsive and effective governance.
-His term saw the transformation of Marikina from a 4th class municipality to a model Philippine city accorded with 55 citations and distinctions.
+His term saw the transformation of Marikina from a fourth class municipality to a model Philippine city accorded with 55 citations and distinctions.
 He was re-elected mayor twice, serving until 2001.
 He was succeeded by his wife, Marides Fernando.

-Arroyo Administration (2002 – 2009)
+Arroyo administration (2002–2009)

-MMDA Chairman (2002–2009)
+MMDA chairman (2002–2009)

 In 2002, Fernando was appointed Chairman of the Metropolitan Manila Development Authority by President Gloria Macapagal Arroyo, directing him to duplicate his transformation work in Marikina, but for the entire Metro Manila.
 He gained polarized public reactions to his strict style of governance.

 Fernando briefly served as Secretary of the Department of Public Works and Highways (DPWH) from January 15, 2003, until April 15, 2003.

 For his work as chairman, he was conferred the Doctor of Humanities, Honoris Causa, Ateneo de Cagayan, The Outstanding Filipino (TOFIL) Award for Government Service, the H.R Reyes Academic Medallion of Honor, Central Colleges of the Philippines and Doctor of the Public Administration, Honoris Causa by the Polytechnic University of the Philippines.

-He is notable for introducing U-Turn slots, greatly increasing the amount of pedestrian overpasses at road intersections (called footbridges), pioneering broadcasting of the MMDA, sidewalk clearing operations, and revitalizing the assets and fleets of the government agency.
+Fernando is notable for introducing U-Turn slots, greatly increasing the amount of pedestrian overpasses at road intersections (called footbridges), pioneering broadcasting of the MMDA, sidewalk clearing operations, and revitalizing the assets and fleets of the government agency.
 Although some of his policies and structures were met with resistance and complaints, many of these can be still seen today.
-Subsequent MMDA chairmen continued many of BF's contribution, particularly the construction of footbridges.
+Subsequent MMDA chairmen continued many of BF's contributions, particularly the construction of footbridges.

+Fernando, along with former senator Joey Lina and Department of Environment and Natural Resources secretary Angelo Reyes, performed as a singing trio called the Three Tenors.
+Their concerts, seven of which were sold out, aimed to raise funds for their advocacies.